Get

 Few people would argue that puppies are generally cute, but baby Dachshunds are especially adorable.
 According to AKC registrations, Dachshunds are among the 10 most popular breeds, so you’ll have no shortage of options if you’re looking for a puppy.

 If you choose to buy a Dachshund puppy from a breeder, be careful to research and screen breeders carefully.
 Unethical breeding operations like puppy mills frequently produce popular small breeds like Dachshunds.
-Look for breeders who prioritize the well-being of their dogs and are transparent about answering questions, allowing you to view their facilities, and offering health guarantees.
+Look for breeders who prioritize the well-being of their dogs and are transparent about answering questions, allow you to view or visit their facilities, and offer health guarantees.

-If you prefer to adopt a Dachshund, look for breed-specific rescue groups in your area.
+If you prefer to adopt a Dachshund dog, look for breed-specific rescue groups in your area.
 You can also check animal shelters and humane societies.
-Small dogs get adopted more quickly, and you might need to be patient if you want to rescue a Dachshund.
+Purebred dogs get adopted more quickly, and you might need to be patient if you want to rescue a Dachshund.

-Once your Dachshund puppy comes home, it’s time to get started on socialization and training.
+Once your Dachshund puppy comes home, it’s time to start socializing and training them.
 Don’t let the cute puppy face fool you—Dachshunds will take over the house if given the chance.
 If you let bad habits develop when they’re young, it can be harder to retrain adult dogs.

 Temperament & Intelligence of the Dachshund

-Dachshunds were bred to hunt small, burrowing rodents in their holes in the ground.
+Dachshunds were bred to hunt badgers, which burrow holes in the ground.
 This task required them to work independently and make decisions quickly.
 Modern Dachshunds rarely continue this legacy of hunting, but their personalities remain.

 The Dachshund is a smart little dog with a mind of their own.
 They can be stubborn and don’t always want to listen to their owners.
 However, Dachshunds are also playful, charming, and can be very affectionate to their human family.